Bioprotocols/labop/README.md

 pip3 install git+https://github.com/Bioprotocols/paml.git
 ```

+The optional utility `paml-check` may be used to check consistency of protocol representations:

+- To include the `paml-check` option with your installation:
+`pip install -e "paml[paml-check]"`

+- To install a local development version:
+`pip install -e ".[paml-check]"`

+- To install from github:
+`pip install -e "git+https://github.com/bioprotocols/paml.git#egg=paml[paml-check]"`

 # API

 To use PAML in your client application, go to the root directory of the project repository: